Direct and inverse spectral theorems for a class of canonical systems with two singular endpoints: Preliminaries from indefinite theory

 \begin{definition}\thlab{A115} A function $q$ is called a \emph{generalized Nevanlinna function} if it is meromorphic in $\bb C\setminus\bb R$ and has the following properties (i) and (ii): \begin{enumerate}[{\rm(i)}] \item $q(\qu z)=\qu{q(z)}$ for $z\in\rho(q)$, where $\rho(q)$ denotes the domain of analyticity of $q$ in $\bb C\setminus\bb R$; \item the reproducing kernel

-has a finite number of negative squares.
-The latter means that there exists a $\kappa\in\bb N_0$ so that for every choice of $n\in\bb N$ and $z_1,\ldots,z_n\in\rho(q)$ the matrices $(K_q(z_i,z_j))_{i,j=1}^n$ have at most $\kappa$ negative eigenvalues. \end{enumerate} We denote the set of all generalized Nevanlinna functions by $\mc N_{<\infty}$.
+has a finite number of negative squares; the latter means that there exists a $\kappa\in\bb N_0$ so that for every choice of $n\in\bb N$ and $z_1,\ldots,z_n\in\rho(q)$ the matrices $(K_q(z_i,z_j))_{i,j=1}^n$ have at most $\kappa$ negative eigenvalues. \end{enumerate} We denote the set of all generalized Nevanlinna functions by $\mc N_{<\infty}$.
 Moreover, if $q\in N_{<\infty}$, we denote the actual number of negative squares of the kernel $K_q$ (i.e.\ the minimal $\kappa$ in the above definition) by $\ind_-q$.
 Further, we set $\mc N_\kappa\defeq\{q\in\mc N_{<\infty}:\ind_-q=\kappa\}$ for $\kappa\in\bb N_0$. \end{definition}

-That this definition is indeed an extension of the definition of $\mc N_0$, i.e.\ that the class $\mc N_0$ in \thref{A115} coincides with the class defined before \thref{A115} is a classical result, which can be traced back to as far as \cite{herglotz:1911} or \cite{pick:1915}.
+That this definition is indeed an extension of the definition of $\mc N_0$, i.e.\ that the class $\mc N_0$ in Definition~\ref{A115} coincides with the class defined before Definition~\ref{A115} is a classical result, which can be traced back to as far as \cite{herglotz:1911} or \cite{pick:1915}.

 Let $q\in\mc N_0$.
 Using the representation of the positive harmonic function $\Im q$ as a Poisson integral, one easily obtains a representation of $q$ with a Cauchy-type integral.

 \begin{nremark}{Herglotz integral representation of $\mc N_0$-functions}\thlab{A117} A function $q$ belongs to the class $\mc N_0$ if and only if it can be represented in the form